sebaraba/blockchain-developer-bootcamp-final-project/README.md

 1. Hardhat

     Wich is the place where smart contract codes are placed.
-    Apart from smart contracts
+Currently there are a total of two Smart contracts, namely: `Stake.sol` and `ExampleExternalContract.sol`.
+Both of them have been written using solidity version `8.4.0`.

+    Apart from smart contracts' code there are configurations for hardhat connection to different types of test net rpc nodes.

+    Also in the package.json file we have defined a way to `deploy` your smart contract and run a local `chain` using `yarn`.

+2. React-app

+    That is the folder where the client side of the application resides.
+We have built a small scale react web application to connect to the local chain [for now, will be updated to connect to goerli in the following weeks].

+    Using the deployment addresses of the two contracts and `react-hooks` in order to query the contract and transact with it.

+## About